vyadh/indexedmap/README.md

 -----

 This library contains a simplified Map-like interface IndexedMap.
-It is not intended to be used as a general-purpose map, but may very well be extended to implement all of `java.util.Map` in the future.
+It is not intended to be used as a general-purpose map, but implement `java.util.Map` for convenience.

-To allow this to happen, alternative methods making use of `Optional` are provided, as future siblings to the null-using `java.util.Map` versions.
+Alternative methods making use of `Optional` are provided, as siblings to the null-using `java.util.Map` versions.

 * `insert` is the alternative to `put`
 * `select` is the alternative to `get`